icarusfactor/openstack-Installs/README.md

 * Stein - CENTOS7:
   * Openstack Stein installs Packstack.
   * Manual DEMO Network
-  * Automated DEMO Network.
+  * Automated DEMO Network with BASH scripts.

 * Cloud-init - Loads for many of the primary Linux OS's:
   * Automated script files for cloud-init to generate specific types of servers.

 * ELKSTACK -7.x Elasticsearch - Logstash - Kibana
   * Setup with CENTOS7.6 and for Openstack.
+  * Script to setup sFlow device for OpenVswitch.
+  * Logstash configuration examples:
+    * Openstack
+    * Apache2
+    * System Resources using SAR.

 * MISC - Various programs that can help facilitate Openstack